 Any cosplay that has won a craftsmanship award at any level may not be competed.

-The creator and the cosplayer are not necessarily the same individual.
+The creator and the cosplayer do not necessarily have to be the same individual.
 In some instances, the finished product is worn by a model.
 If this is the case, any and all awards will be given to whomever built the cosplay.

-Any cosplayer found to be violating these rules will be removed from the con.
+Any cosplayer found to be violating these rules will be removed from the contest and banned from future competition.

 The final decisions from judging and otherwise are at the discretion of the Cosplay area head, lieutenant, and the COAF board members.
-Additionally, these rules are subject to change for the benefit of COAF, the convention space, and attendees of the con.
+Additionally, these rules are subject to change for the benefit of Colorado Anime Fest, the convention space, and attendees of the con.

 Portfolio = Panic